Kapiainen/SublimePapyrus/README.md

 ```papyrus
 ScriptName X Extends Y
 ```
 *X* is the name of the script and *Y* is the name of the parent script.
-If *Y* cannot be found, then the command will not open anything.
-If *Y* can be found, then *Y* will be searched for just like in the command *SublimePapyrus: Open script*
+If *extends Y* cannot be found in the file or a script named *Y* cannot be found, then the command will not open anything.
+If *extends Y* can be found in the file, then *Y* will be searched for just like in the command *SublimePapyrus: Open script*
-	Open the current script's parent script

 ####Highlight compiler errors (Sublime Text 3 only)